dresvit/MulticycleCPU/README.md

 # MulticycleCPU
-A Multicycle MIPS CPU written in Verilog
+A multicycle MIPS CPU written in Verilog